bbatsov/batsov.com/_posts/2022-05-30-having-fun-with-custom-domains-for-email.md

 I don't use custom domains for services like HEY and ProtonMail, as I think that their domain is half the value of the service (or rather what this domain stands for - e.g. security or a love for top-posting).
 People expect to see domains like `@hey.com` and `@proton.me` and I don't want to deny them seeing them.

 And that's a wrap.
 I've promised a short article and a short article it is!
-As usual I'd love to hear you feedback and how you're using custom domains yourselves.
+As usual I'd love to hear your feedback and how you're using custom domains yourselves.
 My inbox and my Twitter are always open!

 [^1]: The fact that every year there are more and more top-level domains to choose from doesn't help either!